wuyujack/ISL/README.md

 # Introduction
 The subpopulation shifting challenge, known as some subpopulations of a category that are not seen during training, severely limits the classification performance of the state-of-the-art convolutional neural networks.
 Thus, to mitigate this practical issue, we explore incremental subpopulation learning~(ISL) to adapt the original model via incrementally learning the unseen subpopulations without retaining the seen population data.
 However, striking a great balance between subpopulation learning and seen population forgetting is the main challenge in ISL but is not well studied by existing approaches.
 These incremental learners simply use a pre-defined and fixed hyperparameter to balance the learning objective and forgetting regularization, but their learning is usually biased towards either side in the long run.
 In this paper, we propose a novel two-stage learning scheme to explicitly disentangle the acquisition and forgetting for achieving a better balance between subpopulation learning and seen population forgetting: in the first ''gain-acquisition'' stage, we progressively learn a new classifier based on the margin-enforce loss, which enforces the hard samples and population to have a larger weight for classifier updating and avoid uniformly updating all the population; in the second ''counter-forgetting'' stage, we search for the proper combination of the new and old classifiers by optimizing a novel objective based on proxies of forgetting and acquisition.
 We benchmark the representative and state-of-the-art non-exemplar-based incremental learning methods on a large-scale subpopulation shifting dataset for the first time.
 Under almost all the challenging ISL protocols, we significantly outperform other methods by a large margin, demonstrating our superiority to alleviate the subpopulation shifting problem.

+We hope our proposed method can serve as a novel baseline tailored to ISL and inspire more future research in ISL.

 ![Illustrating of the two-stage training scheme](/images/structure_all_new_new.png)